wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 3. Refresh the browser window that you navigated to the web app's URL.

 	![A web page displaying 'Hello Azure'][helloworld-completed]

+## Roll back a deployment

-4. You can revert to the previous deployment by selecting it in **Deployments**.
+If you want to revert to the previous deployment, go to the Azure Classic Management Portal, and select it in **Deployments** of your app.

 ## Next steps

-You've deployed a Node.js application to a web app in Azure.
-To learn more about how Azure web apps run Node.js applications, see [Azure Web Apps: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps/).
+You've deployed a Node.js application to a web app in Azure App Service.
+To learn more about how App Service web apps run Node.js applications, see [Azure App Service Web Apps: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps/).

 Node.js provides a rich ecosystem of modules that can be used by your applications.
 To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps/).

-If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Web App](/documentation/articles/web-sites-nodejs-debug/) for information on diagnosing the problem.
+If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure App Service](/documentation/articles/web-sites-nodejs-debug/) for information on diagnosing the problem.

-This article uses the Azure Classic Management Portal to create a web app.
+This article uses the Azure Portal Preview to create a web app.
 You can also use the [Azure Command-Line Interface](/documentation/articles/xplat-cli-install/) or [Azure PowerShell](/documentation/articles/powershell-install-configure/) to perform the same operations.

 For more information about how to develop Node.js applications on Azure, see the [Node.js Developer Center](/develop/nodejs/).

-[Azure Classic Management Portal]: http://manage.windowsazure.cn
-[Azure Command-Line Tools for Mac and Linux]: /documentation/articles/xplat-cli-install/
-[Azure PowerShell]: /documentation/articles/powershell-install-configure/
-[portal-new-website]: ./media/web-sites-nodejs-develop-deploy-mac/plus-new.png
-[portal-git-username-password]: ./media/web-sites-nodejs-develop-deploy-mac/git-deployment-credentials.png
-[git-instructions]: ./media/web-sites-nodejs-develop-deploy-mac/git-instructions.png
-[git-deployments-first]: ./media/web-sites-nodejs-develop-deploy-mac/git_deployments_first.png
-[git-deployments-second]: ./media/web-sites-nodejs-develop-deploy-mac/git_deployments_second.png
-[where-is-code]: ./media/web-sites-nodejs-develop-deploy-mac/where_is_code.png
 [helloworld-completed]: ./media/web-sites-nodejs-develop-deploy-mac/helloazure.png
 [helloworld-localhost]: ./media/web-sites-nodejs-develop-deploy-mac/helloworldlocal.png
 [portal-quick-create]: ./media/web-sites-nodejs-develop-deploy-mac/create-quick-website.png